apache/couchdb-documentation/src/partitioned-dbs/index.rst

 use case, it's quite logical to group all documents by their ``sensor_id`` field.
 In this case, we would call the ``sensor_id`` the partition.

+A partition offers two benefits.
+Firstly, it allows you to simplify the workload on the query engine, by allowing the engine to only query shards that it needs to query.
+Secondly, it allows the database to scale in more predictable ways.

 A good partition has two basic properties.
 First, it should have a high cardinality.
-That is, a large partitioned database should have many more partitions than documents in any single partition.
-A database that has a single partition would be an anti-pattern for this feature.
+That is, a large partitioned database should have many more partitions than documents, compared to an unpartitioned database.
+A database that has a single partition would be an anti-pattern for this feature, as one of the major bonuses of partitioning is that it allows index lookups to iterate over a smaller B-Tree.
 Secondly, the amount of data per partition should be "small".
 The general recommendation is to limit individual partitions to less than ten gigabytes (10 GB) of data.
 Which, for the example of sensor documents, equates to roughly 60,000 years of data.

 Why use partitions?
 ===================